 Consider this route if you are strong in computer science.

-- Data Structures & Algorithms Pathway (3 credits)
+- Data Science Foundations: Data Structures & Algorithms pathway (3 credits)

 Choose from three types of courses:

 Pathway courses are part of a 3-course series (1 credit per course) focusing on either statistics or computer science.
 Complete all 3 courses in 1 pathway with a cumulative 3.0 GPA or better to be admitted to the MS-DS program.